Neonicotinoid: EU restrictions on use

-EFSA's scientists identified a number of data gaps and were unable to finalize risk assessments for some uses authorized in the EU.
+EFSA's scientists identified several data gaps and were unable to finalize risk assessments for some uses authorized in the EU.
 EFSA also highlighted that risk to other pollinators should be further considered.
 The UK Parliament asked manufacturer Bayer Cropscience to explain discrepancies in the evidence they submitted.

-In response to the study, the European Commission recommended a restriction of their use across the European Union.
+In response to the study, the European Commission recommended a restriction on their use across the European Union.
 On 29 April 2013, 15 of the 27 EU member states voted to restrict the use of three neonicotinoids for two years starting 1 December 2013.
 Eight states voted against the ban, while four abstained.
-The law restricted the use of imidacloprid, clothianidin and thiamethoxam for seed treatment, soil application (granules) and foliar treatment in crops attractive to bees.
+The law restricted the use of imidacloprid, clothianidin, and thiamethoxam for seed treatment, soil application (granules), and foliar treatment in crops attractive to bees.
 Temporary suspensions had previously been enacted in France, Germany, and Italy.
 In Switzerland, where neonicotinoids were never used in alpine areas, neonics were banned because of accidental poisonings of bee populations and the relatively low safety margin for other beneficial insects.

-Environmentalists called the move "a significant victory for common sense and our beleaguered bee populations" and said it is "crystal clear that there is overwhelming scientific, political and public support for a ban."
+Environmentalists called the move "a significant victory for common sense and our beleaguered bee populations" and said it is "crystal clear that there is overwhelming scientific, political, and public support for a ban."
 The UK, which voted against the bill, disagreed: "Having a healthy bee population is a top priority for us, but we did not support the proposal for a ban because our scientific evidence doesn't support it."
-Bayer Cropscience, which makes two of the three banned products, remarked "Bayer remains convinced neonicotinoids are safe for bees, when used responsibly and properly … clear scientific evidence has taken a back-seat in the decision-making process."
+Bayer Cropscience, which makes two of the three banned products, remarked, "Bayer remains convinced neonicotinoids are safe for bees when used responsibly and properly … clear scientific evidence has taken a back-seat in the decision-making process."
 Reaction in the scientific community was mixed.
 Biochemist Lin Field said the decision was based on "political lobbying" and could lead to the overlooking of other factors involved in colony collapse disorder.
 Zoologist Lynn Dicks of Cambridge University disagreed, saying "This is a victory for the precautionary principle, which is supposed to underlie environmental regulation."
 Simon Potts, Professor of Biodiversity and Ecosystem Services at Reading University, called the ban "excellent news for pollinators", and said, "The weight of evidence from researchers clearly points to the need to have a phased ban of neonicotinoids."